-A couple of head scratchers in recent years has been Jim Rice and Barry Larkin.
-I don’t mean to disrespect their induction, I just simply believe that Murphy is every bit their equal.
+There have been a couple of head scratchers in recent years such as Jim Rice.
+I don’t mean to disrespect his induction, I just simply believe that Murphy is every bit his equal.

 Rice and Murphy were different players with strengths and weaknesses but when you look at their careers, I don’t see a difference, as both are Hall of Famers, except it’s just that one of them has been inducted.

 Rice clearly had the better batting average (.298-265), more RBI (1,451-1,266), edged Murphy in runs scored (1,249-1,197) and played in eight All Star Games versus seven for Murphy.

 Murphy edges Rice in home runs (398-382), handily had more speed in terms of stolen bases (161-58), won two MVPs over Rice’s one, and won four Silver Slugger awards to the two of Rice.